 But mostly, I worked with the dogs … hundreds of wonderful dogs, each of whom left pawprints on my heart.
 They taught me about what dogs need, what makes dogs happy, and how blessed we are to share their lives.
 In addition to Clancy, my household has included Winnie (Plott hound), Daisy (border collie), Angela (poodle), Brooke (Australian cattle dog), Theo (chow), Tommy (mixed breed), Gracie (Sheltie mix), Hobbes (terrier mix), and Bitsy (beagle), as well as many foster dogs.
-Each one has had a special place in our family, but Tommy is the dog who inspired my interest in canine water therapy.
+Tommy is the dog who inspired my interest in canine water therapy.

 Tommy was once a young stray, limping along I-71 with a broken leg.
-His owner, located via a rabies tag, had no interest in him and agreed to surrender him to my family.
-For several months, we tried to save Tommy’s leg, utilizing orthopedic surgeons, physical therapists, and every other resource we could locate … including a home hydrotherapy tub.
-Unfortunately, Tommy’s leg was beyond repair, and amputation turned out to be the best option for him.
+His owner, located via a rabies tag, had no interest in him and agreed to surrender him to me.
+Despite surgeries and physical therapy, Tommy never regained full use of that leg (the injury likely affected his growth plates).
+Eventually he re-injured it, and amputation was the best option at that point.
 Working with Tommy, I learned about the wonders of water therapy, and over the years it has continued to benefit him greatly in his happy and healthy life as a tripawd.
-Now that Tommy is an older dog (age 14), soaking in warm water helps minimize the effects of arthritis, and helps keep him comfortable and active.
+Now that Tommy is an older dog (age 15), soaking in warm water helps minimize the effects of arthritis, and helps keep him comfortable and active.

 I went on to become certified as a Canine Aquatic Practitioner (Levels One and Two) at La Paw Spa in Sequim, Washington, where I studied with Cindy Horsfall, founder of the International Association of Canine Water Therapy.
 I have studied positive reinforcement training with Carla Whitaker of Positive Paws, canine massage with Patricia Whalen-Shaw at Integrated Touch Therapy and Cindy Erickson at La Paw Spa, and reiki with Julie Keefe of the Shelter Animal Reiki Association.
 I have also served as an Instructor for the Red Cross course on Pet First Aid.
 I continually participate in Continuing Education courses with nationally-recognized trainers, behavior specialists, and veterinarians (see listings on my CE page).